 You can expand Evernote’s functionality as well.
 Pair it with Alternote to get a more minimal UI or with digi.me to pull updates and images from your social media accounts.
 And IFTTT lets you make workflows that include the app, automatically importing blog posts or linking outside content.
 The free version should cover your journaling needs, or you can subscribe to the pro version for only a few bucks a month.

-If Evernote isn’t really your cup of tea, you might Journey instead.
+If Evernote isn’t your cup of tea, you might want to try Journey instead.
 It’s a dedicated journaling app that’s deeply inspired by Day One’s design, and users of that app will find its basic structure familiar.
 Like Day One, the stand-alone Mac application reminds you to make daily journal entries.

 Mémoires is billed as “the easiest way to keep a journal or diary on your Mac.”
 Its user interface is slightly more streamlined than some of our other options, but it still contains many of the same excellent features.